 - Min. recurring cost: $10 per month

 Let’s add it all up..

-So we bought our cat, got her chipped and sprayed/neutered.
+So we bought our cat, got her chipped, and spayed/neutered.
 We also bought some basic supplies that allow us to take care of her, and we’ve also accounted for future healthcare costs.
-But how much does it all add up to.. ?
+But how much does it all add up to..?

 If we take an average price of $50 for the new cat, your total starting investment would be around $250.
-This gets you a cat, treatment for spraying or neutering, a microchip, a standard litter box, food/water bowls and a basic scratching post.
-You can obviously pick up additional toys and other useful things like catnip and a nice safe collar, but those are not essential.
-In fact, it’s easy enough to make your own toys out of cardbord boxes and other things lying around the house.
+This gets you a cat, treatment for spaying or neutering, a microchip, a standard litter box, food/water bowls, and a basic scratching post.
+You can obviously pick up additional toys and other useful things like catnip and a nice safe breakaway collar, but those are not essential.
+In fact, it’s easy enough to make your own toys out of cardboard boxes and other things lying around the house.